 - Flame Retardants

-According to a 2014 market study of IHS Consulting, the consumption of flame retardants has grown substantially in the past 4 years, notably in electronics, and will continue to grow at a global annualized rate of 3.4% between 2013 and 2018.
-Use in plastics accounts for approximately 85% of all flame retardants.
+According to a 2017 market study of IHS Consulting, the consumption of flame retardants has grown substantially in the past 4 years, notably in electronics, and will continue to grow at a global annualized rate of 3.1% between 2016 and 2021.
+Flame retardants are mainly consumed by the plastics/resin industry.
 Textiles and rubber products account for most of the rest.
-Asia consumed the largest volume of flame retardants in 2013 with a 55% share, with China being the largest single consumer at 27%.
+Asia consumed the largest volume of flame retardants in 2016 with a 50% share, with China being the largest single consumer at 26%.